Back to Silas S. Brown's home page

 - and she has an emotion scanner which practically every autistic person on the planet might want.
 Most individuals with autism have trouble reading the emotions of other people, but all M3GAN needs to do is look at someone and we see a data overlay listing the emotions with percentage values (which are actually the system's confidence levels---I know that because I was sitting quite close to the brilliant Egyptian American computer scientist Rana el-Kaliouby, author of Girl Decoded, when she was in Cambridge and invented it for real using support vector machines, and of course I encouraged her to use it to help people with conditions; I'm not sure how she felt about her system being depicted in a killer robot, but I don't think she's given up eventually making it small and affordable enough to be an assistive device).

-While as a computer scientist I had to say the level of "AI" depicted in M3GAN wasn't feasible (see video link at the bottom of my bilingual AI misnomer page), it's nevertheless the case that the film not only promotes science and engineering to its young fans but also, subtly, acceptance of conditions, so it's hardly surprising if so many people with conditions want to join its fandom.
+While as a computer scientist I had to say the level of "AI" depicted in M3GAN wasn't feasible (see video link at the bottom of my bilingual AI misnomer page), it's nevertheless the case that the franchise not only promotes science and engineering to its young fans but also, subtly, acceptance of conditions, so it's hardly surprising if so many people with conditions want to join its fandom.

 If you do happen to know a M3GAN fan with a condition, you might also wish to refer them to The M3GAN Files, a fan novel which celebrates positive aspects of conditions and assistive technology (the table of contents in the downloadable and RSS versions contains summaries that briefly mention the main educational points made in each chapter if you need a quick reference).
 It received a few thousand reads on three fan-fiction platforms (albeit with upload difficulties) and it also serves as the internal long regression test of my Anemone DAISY Maker tool which has since been used by a large publishing house for other books.
 (The command I type is literally make -C m3gan test-new-anemone-version which some fans might appreciate.
 Another "fun" fact you might like is, the pseudonym "spqrz" was a variant of the ucam.org